hieuvp/learning-terraform/01-vpc-essentials/README.md

 </div>
 <br/>

-1. When you create a VPC, it spans all of the Availability Zones in the region.
+1. When you create a VPC, they span all of the Availability Zones in the region.
 1. After creating a VPC, **you can add one or more subnets in each Availability Zone**.
 1. Each subnet **must reside entirely** within **one** Availability Zone and **cannot span zones**.